sebsciarra/HugoWebsite/content/technical_content/understanding_ML/index.md

 ## Estimation Error: The Result of Having Limited Amount of Data

 In constraining empirical risk minimization, the empirical risk minimizer is only guaranteed to be found to the extent that sample size is large.
-Given that large sample sizes cannot always be obtained in practice, then empirical risk minimizer, $f_\mathcal{F}$, is unlikely to result.
-Instead, analysis of the obtained sample will result in some imperfect estimation of $f_\mathcal{F}$, which I will call the *sample risk minimizer* and denote as $\hat{f}_n$.
-As shown below in Equation \ref{eq:estim-error}, estimation error can be obtained by computing the difference in generalization error between the constrained empirical risk minimizer and the sample risk minimizer.
+Given that large sample sizes cannot always be obtained in practice, then the empirical risk minimizer, $f_\mathcal{F}$, is unlikely to result.
+Instead, analysis of the obtained sample will result in some imperfect estimation of $f_\mathcal{F}$, which I will call the *sample risk minimizer* and denote as $\hat{f}\_n$.
+Figure \ref{fig:est-error-concept} below shows that, as a result of having a limited sample size, the sample risk minimizer, $\hat{f}\_n$, results in a generalization error that is greater than that of the constrained empirical risk minimizer, $f_\mathcal{F}$.
+The extent to which the generalization error of the sample risk minimizer is greater than that of the constrained empirical risk minimizer is often called *estimation error*, and is represented below in Equation \ref{eq:est-error}:

 $$
 \begin{align}
 \text{Estimation error}  \hspace{0.25cm} &=  L_D(\hat{f}_n) - L_D(f\_{\mathcal{F}})
-\label{eq:estim-error}
+\label{eq:est-error}
 \end{align}
 $$

 <div class="figure">
   <div class="figDivLabel">
     <caption>
-      <span class = 'figLabel'>Figure \ref{fig:approx-error}<span>
+      <span class = 'figLabel'>Figure \ref{fig:est-error-concept}<span>
     </caption>
   </div>
    <div class="figTitle">